singhianand23045/grhf-teko/PHASE9.md

     *   Confirmed sets are displayed in a vertical stack, each as a compact `ConfirmedNumbersDisplay` row.
     *   The entire confirmed sets section (including the grid when visible) should be wrapped in a vertical scroll container if its content exceeds its allotted height, ensuring no horizontal scrolling and fixed UI elements (draw grid, credits bar) remain in place.
 *   **`Ball3D` Component:**
-    *   Must support rendering with multiple highlight colors (green, blue, yellow) and combinations thereof (split circles, wedges).
+    *   Must support rendering with multiple highlight colors (green, blue, orange) and combinations thereof (split circles, wedges).
     *   Maintain perfectly circular chip shape and centered numbers regardless of highlight state or resizing.
 *   **Result Bar:**
     *   The `ResultBar` component will be updated to display **one consolidated message** summarizing the total winnings across all confirmed sets for the current draw.